 Signs and symptoms of being raised by a toxic mother

 The consequences of being raised by a toxic mother can be devastating.
-The effects need not be confined to your childhood.
-It can extend to your adulthood as well.
+The effects of toxic parents in adulthood are long-lasting, and it can take time to recognize them.

 Here are some of the common signs in an adult raised by a toxic parent.